DS No8 Review 2025

 No figures have yet been provided about the load capacity with the rear seats folded over, but they split in a 40/20/40 formation and can be reclined up to 30 degrees depending on passenger preference.

-Orders for the DS No8 are expected to open in autumn 2025 with the first customer deliveries due towards the end of the year.
+Orders for the DS No8 opened earlier than expected in February 2025 with the first customer deliveries due by the middle of the year.

 Keep this page bookmarked as it will be updated with further news as well as our comprehensive DS No8 review.